madanbaduwal/madanbaduwal-old.github.io/_pages/About.md

 ---
 permalink: /
-title: "About"
+title: "About me"
 classes: wide
-excerpt: Learn about me, who iam and what I do.
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 I am madan baduwal from Nepal.